About Us

 Hartford Foundation for Public Giving named Michelle Puzzo, top 100 influencer in Hartford County

-UR Community Cares builds services that empower lives through tech, education, recreation, and vision support.
+UR Community Cares builds services that connect people to empower their lives through tech, education, recreation, and support.
 We believe everyone deserves access to tools and opportunities, regardless of age or ability.

-Our programs help bridge gaps, create connections, and improve life for all community members.
+Our programs allow towns to fill in the gaps of their services, create connections, decrease lonliness and isolation and improve the lives of older and disabled adults.
 We teach tech skills, share educational resources, and offer fun, inclusive activities.

-We also support individuals with visual impairments through specialized services and outreach.
-Our goal is a stronger, more inclusive community where everyone can grow and thrive.
+We also support individuals with visual and hearing impairments through specialized services and outreach.
+Our goal is a stronger, more accessible community where everyone can grow and thrive.

 Who We Are